Stovetop beef stew with red wine is an easy, hearty, and flavorful winter soup that will leave you warm and cozy on a cold day!

 Or maybe you’re tired of turkey sandwiches and dreaming of your next non-turkey meal.
 (For the record, I am still LOVING my turkey leftovers and will be sad when they finally run out.
 Thanks to my mom and sister, I got TWO Thanksgivings and double leftovers!)

-Whatever the case may be, you’re going to want to add this stovetop beef stew with red wine to your menu pretty soon, because it’s cold outside and it will warm you right up!
+Whatever the case may be, you’re going to want to add this easy stove top beef stew with red wine to your menu pretty soon, because it’s cold outside and it will warm you right up!

 You might also like Classic Oven Pot Roast